CottageLabs/jct_api/README.md

 /server/lib contains the necessary parts from Noddy, stripped down to only what JCT needs, to keep it simple and easy to maintain.
-If future JCT development requries features such as auth, check out the old Noddy codebase which has many more advanced capabilities. aestivus.coffee contains the main structure of the API, and api.coffee instantiates the API. collection.coffee handles data collections, and it stores and interacts with them using elasticsearch.coffee.
+If future JCT development requires features such as auth, check out the old Noddy codebase which has many more advanced capabilities (although note it is being deprecated
+- it would still work, but won't be receiving new improvements). aestivus.coffee contains the main structure of the API, and api.coffee instantiates the API. collection.coffee handles data collections, and it stores and interacts with them using elasticsearch.coffee.

 /server/service/jct contains the code of the JCT app itself.
 It's all in one file called api.coffee (there's another called scripts.coffee which was just